section-engineering-education/engineering-education/content/authors/francisca-ngodu/index.md.md

 type: authors
 github: https://github.com/FranciscaNg
 ---
-I’m interested in programming.
-I’m currently learning computer science.
-I’m looking to collaborate on software development.
-I  portray excellent skills and demonstrated the ability to improve knowledge advancement in technology.
+Francisca is interested in programming and is currently learning computer science.
+She also enjoys collaborating on software development projects.
+She portrays excellent skills and enjoys demonstrating ways to improve knowledge advancement in technology.